Should backpackers be wary of ramen noodles?

 Sodium

-Instant ramen noodles are laden with sodium (salt) which can increase the risk of cardiovascular disease in some.
+Instant ramen noodles are laden with sodium (salt), which can increase the risk of cardiovascular disease in some.
 However, if the spice packet is discarded, the amount of sodium ingested is significantly less.
 I don’t know about you, but I automatically throw spice packets in the garbage.
 A variety of other ingredients (e.g., cheese, herbs, nuts) can be added to boost the flavor and nutrition profile of the noodles.
 Our garlic parmesan ramen recipe is an excellent example of this, but don’t go there just yet!

 Flavor Enhancers & Preservatives

 Like many processed foods, instant ramen noodles contain ingredients like monosodium glutamate (MSG), a flavor enhancer, and tertiary butylhydroquinone (TBHQ), a preservative.
 Studies claim that these ingredients can be harmful to your health but to what degree is yet to be determined.
 A video produced by Dr. Braden Kuo of Massachusetts General Hospital shows how difficult ramen noodles are to digest.
-Despite the video results, Dr. Kuo states that his findings have not deterred him from continuing to consume instant noodles.
+Despite the video results, Dr. Kuo states that his findings have not deterred him from consuming instant noodles.

 Now, wait just a minute!